Zero-Shot Transfer Capabilities of the Sundial Foundation Model for Leaf Area Index Forecasting: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we conducted the first rigorous evaluation of the zero-shot capabilities of the \textbf{Sundial} time-series foundation model for remote-sensing LAI forecasting.
+In this work, we conducted a systematic evaluation of the zero-shot capabilities of the \textbf{Sundial} time series foundation model for remote-sensing LAI forecasting.
 We found that, when provided with a sufficiently long historical context window, Sundial's zero-shot performance \textbf{can surpass} that of a supervised \textbf{LSTM} model specifically trained for the task, challenging the conventional view that task-specific training guarantees superior performance.
 Our findings suggest that these general-purpose models already encode powerful temporal patterns and vegetation phenology, enabling them to serve as highly efficient and powerful \textbf{plug-and-play} forecasting tools without the need for any task-specific training.

 Looking ahead, we plan several extensions to further enhance model applicability and robustness: \begin{itemize} \item Incorporating additional climatological drivers (e.g., temperature, precipitation) as input features to improve forecasts under varying environmental conditions; \item Exploring multi-variate modeling to enable the joint modeling of multiple vegetation indices and ecosystem variables for more comprehensive ecological status prediction; and \item Conducting broader spatial transfer experiments at larger geographic scales to rigorously evaluate model generalization, thereby supporting global vegetation monitoring. \end{itemize}